-Transactions in foreign currencies are initially recorded by the Company at its functional currency rates prevailing at the date of the transaction.
-Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency closing rate of exchange ruling at the reporting date.
+Transactions in foreign currencies are initially recorded by the Group entities at their respective functional currency rates prevailing at the date of the transaction.
+Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency closing rate of exchange ruling at the reporting date.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
 Non-monetary items that are measured at historical cost in a foreign currency are translated using the exchange rates as of the initial transactions.